hubmapconsortium/hra-millitome-generator/OpenScad Code/README.md

 Program code to be run in Openscad.

 ### mt_export.bash
 This bash terminal script will create all STL and CSV files as configured, by calling *MT-Generator.scad* with the properly formed command line.
 It must reside in the same directory as *MT-Generator.scad*.
-To invoke the script navigate the terminal to the folder containing *MT-Generator.scad* and enter this command: *bash mt_export.bash*<br><br>
+To invoke the script navigate the terminal to the folder containing *MT-Generator.scad* and enter this command: *bash mt_export.bash*

 The terminal script will create a folder called *exports* to hold all exported material.
 Further, poperly named subfolders are created inside *exports*, into which all STL and CSV files for a respective organ are saved.
 After each subfolder is complete the terminal script will compress it into a ZIP file, ready to be delivered.